Kryptonite Fahgettaboudit Mini: The best bike lock ever?

 In fact, there’s a whole series of methods that you can employ to protect your wheels and reduce or even eliminate the need to lock them together with your frame.
 And I talk about them in great detail on the wheel locks and seat locks page!

-Much more important though, is that when you use a mini u-lock like the Fahgettaboudit, you do limit where you’re able to lock your bike.
+Much more important, though, is that when you use a mini u-lock like the Fahgettaboudit, you do limit where you’re able to lock your bike.
 And if you live somewhere with few proper bike stands, your options may be very limited.

-So think carefully about your neighbourhood, your bike and where exactly you routinely lock it.
+So think carefully about your neighborhood, your bike and where exactly you routinely lock it.
 Will you easily be able to find places to secure it with a Fahgettaboudit?
 If the answer is no, then the Fahgettaboudit is probably not for you.

 Another thing we should talk about is lock maintenance.
-Modern locks shouldn’t need to much looking after.
+Modern locks shouldn’t need too much looking after.
 But if they are left outside for long periods, especially in harsh weather conditions, you should be nice to them at least occasionally.

 There are quite a few of reports of the Fahgettaboudit seizing up or jamming.
 I don’t think the Fahgettaboudit is more prone to this problem than any other high quality lock.
 I just think, it’s such a heavy beast, that when it does start to stiffen, it’s that much harder to fix.